Joe Freeman Britt: District attorney

 In 1974 Britt was appointed district attorney for Robeson and Scotland counties by Governor James Holshouser to fill a vacancy created by the death of his predecessor, John Regan.
 He shortly thereafter won election to the office.
 During the previous 27 years, no one in the two counties had been sentenced to death.
 After just one year on the job, Britt had won more death-row convictions than any other prosecutor in the country.
 Numerous accusations and instances of judicial misconduct were later levied against Britt.
+In 1978 The Guinness Book of Records dubbed Britt the world's "deadliest prosecutor" for obtaining 23 death sentences in court in 28 months.

 Britt left the attorney's office on December 6, 1988.
+Over the course of his tenure, he secured 38 death sentences.